ex3ploiter/ExposureExperiment/README.md

 `--output_path`: Specifies the path to which plots, results, and other data will be recorded.
 The default path is './results/'.

+`--tensorboard_path`: Specifies the path to which plots, results, and other data will be recorded.
+The default path is './tensorboard/'.

 `--max_epochs`: Specifies the maximum number of epochs to train the model.
 The default value is 30.

 `--batch_size`: Specifies the size of each batch input to the model.
 The default value is 128.